Fighting to expand access to high-quality obesity care

 For decades, people living with obesity have dealt with limited access to, and options for, effective treatment.
 They've faced challenges related to deeply ingrained weight bias and too few trained providers, limited insurance coverage, and inconsistent access to the branded GLP-1 medications they need.

-Ro is fighting to expand access to high-quality obesity care – navigating the insurance system on behalf of patients, tracking down medication supply at pharmacies, and offering compounded semaglutide to support continuous, high-quality care for our patients.
+Ro is fighting to expand access to high-quality obesity care – navigating the insurance system on behalf of patients, tracking down medication supply at pharmacies, and offering compounded GLP-1 options to support continuity of care.

 About Ro’s offering